 Ninja Foodi Shrimp Alfredo

-- Have you made Instant Pot shrimp yet??
-It’s a way to cook one of our favorite Instant Pot shrimp recipes in just 1 minute.
-We’re adding them raw here.
+This is a really great way to cook one of our favorite Instant Pot shrimp recipes in just 1 minute.
+We’re adding them raw here but you could use frozen too if that is what you have on hand.

 For this Instant Pot shrimp alfredo recipe we thawed our shrimp out overnight and put them in our one pot meal raw so everything could cook together perfectly.